 Let's assume that your Uncle Pete runs a retail outlet that sells denim aprons in two sizes.
-Pete suggests that you get into the manufacturing side of the business, so on January 1, 2020 you start up an apron production company called DenimWorks.
-Using the best information at hand, the two of you compile the following estimates to use as standards for 2020:
+Pete suggests that you get into the manufacturing side of the business, so on January 1, 2020, you start up an apron production company called DenimWorks.
+Using the best information at hand, the two of you compile the following information to establish the standard costs for 2020:

 Standards Table for DenimWorks

 The aprons are easy to produce, and no apron is ever left unfinished at the end of any given day.
-This means that your company never has work-in-process inventory at the end of an accounting period.
+This means that DenimWorks will never have work-in-process inventory at the end of an accounting period.

-When we make your journal entries for completed aprons (shown below), we'll use an account called Inventory-FG which means Finished Goods Inventory.
-We'll also use the account Direct Materials Inventory.
-(Other account titles often used for direct materials are Raw Materials Inventory or Stores.
+When we make the journal entries for completed aprons, we'll use an account called Inventory-FG which means Finished Goods Inventory.
+We'll also be using the account Direct Materials Inventory or Raw Materials Inventory or Stores.
 Most manufacturers will also have an account entitled Work-in-Process Inventory, which is commonly referred to as WIP Inventory.

 Direct Materials Purchased: Standard Cost and Price Variance

-Direct materials refers to just that—raw materials that are directly traceable into a product.
-In your apron business the direct material is the denim.
+Direct materials are the raw materials that are directly traceable to a product.
+In your apron business the main direct material is the denim.
 (In a food manufacturer's business the direct materials are the ingredients such as flour and sugar; in an automobile assembly plant, the direct materials are the cars' component parts).

 DenimWorks purchases its denim from a local supplier with terms of net 30 days, FOB destination.
 This means that title to the denim passes from the supplier to DenimWorks when DenimWorks receives the material.
-When the denim arrives, DenimWorks will record the denim received in its Direct Materials Inventory at the standard cost of $3 per yard (see standards table above) and will record the liability at the actual cost for the amount received.
+When the denim arrives, DenimWorks will record the denim received in its Direct Materials Inventory at the standard cost of $3 per yard (see the standards table above) and will record a liability for the actual cost of the material received.
 Any difference between the standard cost of the material and the actual cost of the material received is recorded as a purchase price variance.

 Examples of Standard Cost of Materials and Price Variance

-Let's assume that on January 2, 2020 DenimWorks ordered 1,000 yards of denim at $2.90 per yard.
-On January 8, 2020 DenimWorks receives 1,000 yards of denim and an invoice for the actual cost of $2,900.
-On January 8, 2020 DenimWorks becomes the owner of the material and has a liability to its supplier.
-On January 8 DenimWorks' Direct Materials Inventory is increased by the standard cost of $3,000 (1,000 yards of denim at the standard cost of $3 per yard), Accounts Payable is credited for $2,900 (the actual amount owed to the supplier), and the difference of $100 is credited to Direct Materials Price Variance.
-In general journal format the entry looks like this:
+Let's assume that on January 2, 2020, DenimWorks ordered 1,000 yards of denim at $2.90 per yard.
+On January 8, DenimWorks receives the 1,000 yards of denim and the supplier's invoice for the actual cost of $2,900.
+On January 8, DenimWorks becomes the owner of the material and has a liability to its supplier.
+On January 8, DenimWorks' Direct Materials Inventory is increased by the standard cost of $3,000 (1,000 yards of denim at the standard cost of $3 per yard), Accounts Payable is credited for $2,900 (the actual amount owed to the supplier), and the difference of $100 is credited to Direct Materials Price Variance.
+Putting this information in a general journal entry looks like this:

-On June 1 your company receives 3,000 yards of denim at an actual cost of $2.92 per yard for a total of $8,760 due in 30 days.
+On June 1 your company receives an additional 3,000 yards of denim at an actual cost of $2.92 per yard for a total of $8,760 due in 30 days.
 The entry is:

 Direct Materials Inventory is debited for the standard cost of $9,000 (3,000 yards at $3 per yard), Accounts Payable is credited for the actual amount owed, and the difference of $240 is credited to Direct Materials Price Variance.
-A credit to the variance account indicates that the actual cost is less than the standard cost per yard x the 3,000 yards of denim.
+The $240 variance is favorable since the company paid $0.08 per yard less than the standard cost per yard x the 3,000 yards of denim.

-After this transaction is recorded, the Direct Materials Price Variance account shows an overall credit balance of $190.
+After this transaction is recorded, the Direct Materials Price Variance account shows a credit balance of $190.
 A credit balance in a variance account is always favorable.
-In other words, your company's profit will be $190 greater than planned due to the favorable cost of direct materials.
+In other words, your company's profit will be $190 greater than planned due to the lower than expected cost of direct materials.

-Note that the entire price variance pertaining to all of the direct materials received was recorded immediately.
-In other words, the price variance associated with the direct materials received was not delayed until the materials were used.
+Note that the entire price variance pertaining to all of the direct materials received was recorded immediately (as opposed to waiting until the materials were used).